pdebuyl/fortran_hash_table/README.md

 The hash table is based on plain allocatable arrays and the base data is stored in `(len=:), allocatable` character variables.
-Buckets are extended arbitrarily but reallocating, thus collisions will slow down this implementation with respect to others using better data structures.
+Buckets are extended arbitrarily by reallocation, thus collisions will slow down this implementation with respect to others using better data structures.